dvanmosselbeen/TryHackMe_writeups/empline/README.md

 www-data@empline:/$ stty rows 76 columns 317
 ````

+Hopla, we are ready to go...

 ## Horizontal privilege escalation

 Looking out for usable files and a way to escalate.
-But at this stage could not get anything usefull at all.
+But at this stage could not get anything useful at all.

 ````commandline
 www-data@empline:/$ ls -lah /home/